Over the past year, life has thrown me so many unexpected bumps and storms. A few of them are just too much for me to take.

 And I said this phrase to myself every single day and you know what good it brought me? — nothing.

 More often, we are always too focused on the things that happened, or what could have happened that we easily forget that every day is an opportunity for a new beginning.
 That every ending doesn’t necessarily mean the end.
+Your milestones and achievements are not the basis of your worth, you are enough and you are worthy just as you are.

 Sometimes, a chapter needs to end to make way for something even better.